-To illustrate why $\numlocaltops$ can matter in practice, we perform simulations under controlled conditions.
-We assume that the local loss of good and bad hyperparameters follows normal distributions with means $\mu_1=0$ and $\mu_2=1$, respectively, and equal standard deviation $\sigma_{\mathrm{loss}}$.
-After $5000$ repetitions, we estimate the success probability from \Cref{th:succprob} by counting how often the algorithm selects a hyperparameter from $\hpset_\mathrm{good}$ and dividing by the total number of repetitions.
-The experimental setup consists of $100$ hyperparameters, $\numclients=250$ clients, and varying values of $\numlocaltops$.
+To illustrate the impact of $\numlocaltops$, we perform simulations under controlled conditions.
+We assume that the local losses of good and bad hyperparameters follow normal distributions with means $\mu_1=0$ and $\mu_2=1$, respectively, and equal standard deviation $\sigma_{\mathrm{loss}}$.
+Each client draws $|\hpset|$ local losses, $|\hpset_\mathrm{good}|$ good and $|\hpset_\mathrm{bad}|$ bad ones.
+The federated voting part of \tool{} is executed on the local losses without local training.
+After $5000$ repetitions, we estimate the success probability from \Cref{th:succprob} by counting how often \tool{} selects a hyperparameter from $\hpset_\mathrm{good}$ and divide it by the total number of repetitions.
+The experimental setup consists of $\numclients=250$ clients in total and varying values of $\numlocaltops$.
 In addition, we vary the privacy budget $\priveps \in \{0.25,1\}$ while fixing $\privdelta = 10^{-5}$.
 We choose such small privacy budgets on purpose as most effects of \tool{} like the privacy-utility trade-off only become visible for $\priveps \leq 1$.
-These simulations provide empirical evidence of how $\numlocaltops$ impacts the trade-off between utility and privacy in both iid and non-iid regimes.
+These simulations aim to provide empirical evidence of how $\numlocaltops$ impacts the privacy-utility trade-off in iid and non-iid regimes.

 \paragraph{IID vs. Non-IID}

 We begin by studying the effect of varying the degree of non-iid, while deferring the analysis of different sample sizes and class distributions per client to the evaluation section.
 To simulate this setting, we increase the variance $\sigma_\mathrm{loss}^2$ of the local loss distributions gradually, causing the losses of good and bad hyperparameters to overlap more.
 In other words, the losses of good and bad hyperparameters become harder to distinguish, which effectively simulates scenarios where clients do not vote unanimously.
 We fix the number of good hyperparameters to $|\hpset_\mathrm{good}|=5$, and the results are reported in \Cref{fig:ksim_sigma}.
 The experiments show that larger values of $\numlocaltops$ improve accuracy when the overlap between good and bad hyperparameters increases.
 However, as $\numlocaltops$ grows too large, the privacy–utility trade-off becomes apparent: although a higher $\numlocaltops$ may capture more compromise solutions, it also induces stronger noise and forces clients to vote for bad hyperparameters when good ones are scarce.
 This effect is most pronounced for $\numlocaltops=100$, where accuracy drops nearly to zero since only five hyperparameters are good and their votes are overwhelmed by those for bad candidates.
 Importantly, the privacy–utility trade-off manifests only for very small values of $\priveps$, which demonstrates that \tool{} can still achieve high accuracy under tight privacy budgets.